barshimi/itunes_app/README.md

-# Bizzabo : Guess The Artist - Instalation guide
+# Guess The Artist - Instalation guide
 Auther: shimi bar.

 Web application game based on Itunes API. basic structure based on Koa.js, as HMR server for developing mode.
 Redux React with ES2015/ES7 and webpack as a bundler.